egilron/narc-baseline/README.md

 # narc-baseline
-Baseline models for the Norwegian Anaphora Resolution Corpus
+Baseline models for the Norwegian Anaphora Resolution Corpus This repository is the actual working repo for the experiments, probably containing imperfect and redundant code.
+We hope it may still be useful for anyone who wish to inspect the baseline model referenced in **NARC – Norwegian Anaphora Resolution Corpus** by Petter Mæhlum et al.

 ## Convert and prepare the data
 Be in the root of this repository